Classic 4 day Inca Trail

 • On our last hiking day, early in the morning we reach the Sun Gate at sunrise and have a spectacular view of Machu Picchu Sanctuary from the Southeast flank, a view just few travelers ever get a chance to admire.

-• We will take an introductory two-hour guided tour of the Inca site, learn all about this wonder of the world while exploring it with your guide.
+• We’ll take an introductory two-hour guided tour of the Inca site and learn all about this Wonder of the World as you explore it with your guide.

-• Board the train to either Ollantaytambo or Poroy town, then continue by bus to your hotel.
+• Board the train to either Ollantaytambo or Poroy, then continue by bus to your hotel.

 • Distance covered: 5 km / 3 miles.